National Drowning Prevention Week

 • Learn to Swim.
 In most drownings, the victim never intended to go in the water and was often close to safety – could you survive a sudden and unexpected fall into the water?

-• Stay Sober In, On, and Around the Water.
+• Stay Sober In, On, and Around Water.
 Alcohol consumption is a factor in many water related fatalities.
 Both alcohol and cannabis use impair balance, judgment, and reflexes.
 Stay sober when in, on or around the water.

 • Open Water Safety.
 Make smart choices before going in, on or around the water.